 Antique cushions are extremely rare.
 At any given moment, there are only a few antique cushions on the market for every thousand modern cushions.
-Therefore, at any given time there is only a small number of antique cushions available.
-An antique cushion is the most desirable diamond cut to be used in high-end jewelry.
+An antique cushion is the most desirable diamond cut used in high-end jewelry.

 Our True Antique™ cushions are a contemporary version of the Old Mine diamonds with perfect symmetry and excellent polish.
 It is the classic cushion cut that ruled the world until the round brilliant-cut was developed.